fltbuff71/Project0/README.md

                Documents proven virus detection and removal tools System Recovery Options
                Determine and advise actions based on failure or issue

+While the pages themselves may not be the "best" designed for appearance, I made sure I was **satisfying** all of the project0 requirements in coding these pages.

    To be added at a **later** date,
          -For simplicity, provide User scripts that can be executed to automate complicated tasks